ceph/ceph/doc/cephfs/health-messages.rst

 Message: "Too many inodes in cache"
 Code: MDS_HEALTH_CACHE_OVERSIZED
 Description: The MDS is not succeeding in trimming its cache to comply with the limit set by the administrator.
 If the MDS cache becomes too large, the daemon may exhaust available memory and crash.
-This message appears if the actual cache size (in inodes) is at least 50% greater than ``mds_cache_size`` (default 100000).
+By default, this message appears if the actual cache size (in inodes or memory) is at least 50% greater than ``mds_cache_size`` (default 100000) or ``mds_cache_memory_limit`` (default 1GB).
+Modify ``mds_health_cache_threshold`` to set the warning ratio.